Graduate Degree Programs

 As a major university serving a large metropolitan area, we have strong ties to industry and government agencies, enabling our students to pursue real-world research and form important career-building relationships.

-Fulton Engineering offers all of the resources of a large institution, with the personalized attention of a smaller community.
+The Fulton Schools offers all of the resources of a large institution, with the personalized attention of a smaller community.
 With lots of sun and easy access to a wide range of activities, you’ll enjoy living in the beautiful Southwest.

 You are going places.So are we.